-The exam schools (Boston Latin Academy, Boston Latin School, and O’Bryant School of Math & Science) are not listed on this choice form.
+The exam schools are Boston Latin Academy, Boston Latin School, and O’Bryant School of Math & Science.
 Learn more about the exam schools and their admission process here: Exam Schools

 What about charter schools?

 There are two in-district charter schools that serve students in grades 9-12: Boston Day and Evening Academy, Boston Green Academy, and Edwards M. Kennedy Academy for Health Careers.
-These schools show on your choice list but may require an additional application to each school.
+These schools show on your choice list but also require an additional application to each school.